Lee Sung Jin

-Lee Sung Jin (born October 2, 1981), also known as Sonny Lee, is a South Korean-born American screenwriter and director.
+Lee Sung Jin (born October 2, 1981), also known as Sonny Lee, is a South Korean-American screenwriter and director.
 He is best known for creating the Netflix series Beef, for which he received the 2023 Primetime Emmy Awards for directing and writing for a limited series.
+He also contributed to the script of the 2025 Marvel Studios superhero film Thunderbolts*, and is developing a new X-Men film for the studio with frequent collaborators Jake Schreier and Joanna Calo.

 Early life and education

 Lee Sung Jin was born in South Korea in 1981.
-His family moved frequently in his youth; he moved to the United States when he was nine months old, and returned to South Korea for third through fifth grade.
-He then relocated from Seoul to Minnesota, United States, in sixth grade.
+His family moved frequently in his youth; he moved to the United States when he was nine months old and returned to South Korea for third through fifth grade.
+In sixth grade he moved from Seoul to Minnesota, United States.
 He also lived in Illinois, Louisiana, Iowa, and Texas.
-He recalls it being “a horrible time to have a name no one can pronounce" and chose to go by "Sonny" instead.
+He recalls it as “a horrible time to have a name no one can pronounce" and chose to go by "Sonny" instead.

-He attended the University of Pennsylvania, where he sang in an a cappella group.
+Lee attended the University of Pennsylvania, where he sang in an a cappella group.
 He graduated in 2003 with a degree in economics.